Bilingualism in Language Development

 - When the second language is introduced, some children may have a "silent period."
 They may not talk as much and "revert back" to using just 1-2 word phrases in their primary language.
 This can last for a few months but it is normal and to be expected.
 It DOES NOT mean that they are behind or losing language skills.

-- Remember, knowing more than one language is an asset and a GREAT idea.
+- Remember, knowing more than one language is an asset

 - Genesee, F. (2009).
 Early Childhood Bilingualism: Perils and Possibilities.
 Journal of Applied Research in Learning, 2 (Special Issue), 2, 1-21.
 Retrieved online on June 5, 2013.